Build a simple API proxy

 - An existing HTTP service (this could be a JSON or XML API)

 - An existing API proxy bundle (for example one of the sample API proxies available on GitHub.)

 - An API proxy with no API backend ("No target")

 - A Node.js application

 The following sections describe how to create an API proxy using each source.

-For Node.js, see Developing Node.js applications for Apigee Edge.
+- For creating API proxies with Node.js, see Developing Node.js applications for Apigee Edge.

 - The URL of the backend service